wp-plugins/woocommerce-coupon-shortcodes/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.2.0 =
+* New shortcodes, added support for subscription coupons and bug fixes.

 = 1.1.0 =
 * New shortcode allowing to show content based on coupons applied.
 Added new description and discount info rendering options.